 TravelMedium.com is supported by its audience, that means when you purchase through links on our site, we may earn an affiliate commission at no cost to you.
 In particular, as an Amazon Associate, we earn from qualifying purchases.
 We greatly appreciate your support.

-Scotland is famous for its towering cliffs.
+Scotland is famous for a lot of cool things, including its towering cliffs.
 But as you’ve probably worked out from relentless Googling, most of the nation’s best ones are found in the far north and on the islands.

 So you’ve been left with a problem—you’re visiting Edinburgh, but you still want to see some cliffs.